 |An extra brew size – the 12oz K-Cup|

-The K450is fully functional slimline Keurig 2.0 brewer that offers a certain level of flexibility and control over your beverage.
+The K450 is a fully functional slimline Keurig 2.0 brewer that offers a certain level of flexibility and control over your beverage.

 Sizing: With the K450, you get to choose between 9 different serving sizes, from 4oz to 30oz, for single or multiple cups.
-The 4, 6, 8 and 10oz sizes are for single K-Cups, while the 12, 14 and 16oz options are for the larger Vue packs.
-The 22oz to 30oz options are for use with the 4-cup K-Carafe.
+The 4, 6, 8, and 10oz sizes are for single K-Cups, while the 12, 14, and 16oz options are for the larger Vue packs.
+The 22oz to 30oz options is for use with the 4-cup K-Carafe.
 With the K450, the compatible carafe itself is supplied as standard.

 Brewing with ground coffee: You may be aware that Keurig 2.0 system introduced a new range of compatible pods.
 This is worth bearing in mind before purchasing – especially if you’re upgrading from an old-style Keurig and have a stack of old-style pods to use up.
 When the 2.0 system was launched, the brewers would not accept the My K-Cup reusable filter, but Keurig has now rectified this omission, so you can also brew with your favorite ground coffee.